Get a demo

 You’re in good company

-Join the vanguard of original brands that scale fast and expand on new markets without the limitations imposed by their legacy ecommerce platforms.
-Centra have a very impressive portfolio of brands using their platform, including Nudie Jeans, Sandqvist, ETON, iDeal of Sweden and Norse Projects – with some of these being on the platform right from the start.
+Join the vanguard of original brands that have grown fast and conquered new markets without limitations.
+Trust Centra’s impressive portfolio of brands: Nudie Jeans, Sandqvist, Eton, IDEAL OF SWEDEN, and Norse Projects – some of whom have been on the platform from the very beginning.